Child-Friendly Churches

 • At least 87 pastors and Sunday school teachers were trained in positive parenting.

-• Church leaders were equipped with materials in Viva’s Good Treatment Campaign, which has six messages about how to treat children better.
+• Church leaders were equipped with materials for Viva’s Good Treatment Campaign, which includes six messages on how to treat children better.

 • 104 pastors and Sunday School teachers from 46 churches were trained on how to prepare Bible lessons that are child-friendly and biblically accurate.